dbeaver/cloudbeaver/README.md

 ## Changelog

+### CloudBeaver 23.0.3 - 2023-04-24

+-  New grouping panel menu was added in the Data Viewer.
+This panel extracts unique values from the database column for count.
+Users can drag and drop the column to the grouping panel and get the results immediately.
+Sorting, filtering and exporting of the results are available on the Grouping panel.
+-  Different bugs have been fixed.

 ### CloudBeaver 23.0.2 - 2023-04-10

 -  In the SQL editor, when the cursor goes back on the query, the previous hints are displayed.